Skip to main content

 • Geographical data including abandoned railroad lines and stations, coal towns, surface facilities, roads, ponds, streams, and property survey points.

-The following is an example of some of our clients and the types of requests we receive: Maps are available for viewing by appointment only.
+The following is an example of some of NMMR clients and their mapping needs.

 • Private Citizens/Homeowners: Inquire about past mining activity underlying their residence/community to access potential property hazard information related to past coal mining.
-They may also request information pertaining to mine subsidence insurance.
+They may also request information about mine subsidence insurance.
 There is no charge to private citizens and homeowners for the services of the NMMR.

 • Consultants: Identify specific project areas and request information on various mine seams, mine depth, extent of mine, closure dates, detailed maps of mine workings, and mine operators to use as a basic source of geological and engineering data.

-• Government Agencies: Request for information on subsidence, acid mine drainage, highway and bridge construction, mine maps for public display at municipal buildings and maps for local town meetings, mine fires and mine rescue operations.
-The information may also be requested to conduct health and safety activities, such as mine rescue operations or to correct adverse environmental impacts resulting from landslides, subsidence, mine fires, etc. There is no charge to government agencies for the services of the NMMR.
+• Government Agencies: Request for information on subsidence, abandoned mine drainage, mine fires and rescue operations, for highway and bridge construction, or public display at municipal buildings or town meetings.
+The information may also be requested to conduct health and safety activities and remediation.

-• Developers & Contractors: Request mine maps to determine extent of mine workings and mine depth for pre-construction.
+• Developers and Contractors: Request mine maps to determine the extent of mine workings and mine depth for pre-construction.
 They require information on coverage over mines to determine a need for support structures or to assist in making decisions relative to land use, foundation design, etc.

 • Architects: Utilize mine map information in their design of structures.
 The information is necessary for decisions on the types of foundations and weight displacements.